mrn-aglic/datapipelines-airflow-book/README.md

 # datapipelines-airflow-book

-Some code that i typed while following the book Data Pipelines with Apache Airflow published by Manning.
+Some code that I typed while following the book Data Pipelines with Apache Airflow published by Manning.

 Chapter 07 took me a great deal of time, and generally, I don't find it very well explained in the book.